stephbuon/stephbuon.github.io/docs/_pages/cv.md

 \*  Steph Buongiorno and Omar Alexander Cerpa. hansard-speakers.
 GitHub.
 Description: Code for disambiguating speakers in the 19th-century Hansard Corpus using Levenshtein distances and parallel computing.

 Steph Buongiorno. noaa.
 GitHub.
 Description: An R package for querying a clean version of NOAA climate and weather data.

 Steph Buongiorno and Omar Alexander Cerpa. posextract.
 GitHub.
 Description: A Python package for extracting grammatical subject-predicate triples from data.
 Tailored for the analysis of agency in text.

 Steph Buongiorno. posextractr.
 GitHub.
 Description: An R package for extracting grammatical subject-predicate triples from data.
 Tailored for the analysis of agency in text.

 Steph Buongiorno and Jo Guldi. democracy-lab.
 GitHub.
 Description: A code repository for text mining techniques for the Digital Humanities.

 Steph Buongiorno and Ryan Schaefer. dhmeasures.
 GitHub.
 Description: Optimized, “white-box” statistical functions for textual analysis.

-Instructional and Interactive Materials
+<h2>Instructional and Interactive Materials</h2>

 Steph Buongiorno.
 “Foundations and Applications of Humanities Analytics 2023.”
 Santa Fe Institute.
 GitHub.
 I was the lead instructor for the SFI’s “Humanities Analytics” summer camp two years running.
 My code – shared here as a Github page — formed the basis for all instruction and activity.